Moodkiller/east-digital-price-monitor/README.md

 ## TODO (i.e if someone smarter than me can help, that would be awesome):

 * ~Pull stock status (in or out of stock) | [Github PR](https://github.com/Moodkiller/east-digital-price-monitor/pull/1)~
-* Column / Cell formatting if a drive is on sale
+* ~Column / Cell formatting if a drive is on sale [Github PR](https://github.com/Moodkiller/east-digital-price-monitor/pull/3)~
 * ~Obtain NZD from website instead of calculating it (room for error) | [Github PR](https://github.com/Moodkiller/east-digital-price-monitor/pull/2)~

 Feedback welcomed, feel free to make a copy and use as you wish.